Descot21/Lycian/docs/intro/index.md

 # Introduction to site

-**What is Trmilli Texts?**
+**What is Trmmilli Texts?**

-Trmilli texts is a expanding systematic digital corpus of Lycian langauge epigraphic texts created by Dane Scott under the guidance of Dr. Neel Smith, College of the Holy Cross.
+Trmmilli texts is a expanding systematic digital corpus of Lycian langauge epigraphic texts created by Dane Scott under the guidance of Dr. Neel Smith, College of the Holy Cross.
 This is an expanding database with the aim of being a comprehensive resource for Lycian inscriptions.
 This website is the public-facing resource that is generated from Dane Scott's undergraduate senior thesis.

 This website contains diplomatic and normalized editions of Lycian texts tied closely with citable images of the iscription istelf.
 Tied to each inscription is an automatically updating concordance of Lycian words and a lexicon based on Craig Melchert's 2004 book *A Dictionary of the Lycian Language*.
 Also included is a companion of articles on the divinities mentioned in the epigraphic corpus.
 Forthcomming are resources for the morphology of Lycian terms that will be tied to the text in which each lexical token appears.
 Translation of these texts, though possible for a select number of inscriptions with the completion of the morphology, is beyond the scope of this project.